tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 * Serverless - Serverless is a method of providing backend services on an as-used basis.
 Servers are still used, but a company that gets backend services from a serverless vendor is charged based on usage, not a fixed amount of bandwidth or number of servers.

-* NoSql Database - NoSQL database provides a mechanism for storage and retrieval of data that is modeled in means other than the tabular relations used in relational databases
+* NoSql Database - NoSQL database provides a mechanism for storage and retrieval of data that is modelled in means other than the tabular relations used in relational databases

 **Services:**